Wollastomb History, Family Crest & Coats of Arms

 The surname Wollastomb was first found in Lancashire at Woolstone, a township, in the parish and union of Warrington, hundred of West Derby.
 Saint Walstan (or Walston) (died 1016) dedicated his life to farming and the care of farm animals and is accordingly the patron saint of farms, farmers, farmhands, ranchers and husbandrymen.

 "[Bawburgh, or Babur in Norfolk] is distinguished as the birthplace of St. Walstan; he lived at Taverham, where he died in 1016, and his remains were removed hither, and enshrined in a chapel in the parish church.
 The resort of pilgrims to visit his shrine greatly enriched the vicar and officiating priests, who, in 1309, rebuilt the church; but the chapel in which the remains of the saint were deposited was demolished in the reign of Henry VIII."

-Important Dates for the Wollastomb family
+Early History of the Wollastomb family

 This web page shows only a small excerpt of our Wollastomb research.
 Another 80 words (6 lines of text) covering the years 1579, 1465, 1535, 1594, 1535, 1553, 1561, 1570, 1573, 1670, 1733 and 1705 are included under the topic Early Wollastomb History in all our PDF Extended History products and printed products wherever possible.

 Wollastomb Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Wollastomb has been spelled many different ways, including Woolston, Woolton, Wolston and others.

 Early Notables of the Wollastomb family (pre 1700)